 The employees are more likely to act as ONE when led by a Woman

 The diagram below documents the impact of women as top leaders.
-It shows how the difference between men and women as leaders in creating coherent organizations increases as the organizations grow.
+It shows how the difference between men and women as leaders in creating coherent organizations increases as organizations grow.

 (NB!
 Average distance is a metric that shows, how many people you on average have to “go through” to reach all other individuals in the organization.
 The lower the number the more coherent the organization.
 The higher the number the more fragmented the organization.
-This has also been popularized by what is known as “The Six Degrees of Seperation”.
-The six degrees of seperation works with weak ties, whereas Innovisor work with strong collaboration ties.)
+This has also been popularized by what is known as “The Six Degrees of Separation”.
+The six degrees of separation works with weak ties, whereas Innovisor work with strong collaboration ties.)

 The Impact of Women Increase With Organizational Size

 As depicted in the diagram organizations with 100 employees led by females are 22% more coherent, whereas organizations with 500 employees led by females are 35% more coherent.
-Hence, the larger the organization the larger impact the gender of top leader has on its coherence.
+Hence, the larger the organization the larger impact the gender of the top leader has on its coherence.

 The data used for the research is collaboration diagnostics conducted by Innovisor on 2,500,000 million collaborative relations and +150 organizations.